francescopace/esp32-microcsi/README.md

 ### CSI Data Format

-- CSI data is returned as `array('h')` containing alternating I/Q values
+- CSI data is returned as `array('b')` containing alternating int8 I/Q values
 - Each subcarrier has 2 values: real (I) and imaginary (Q)
+- Value range: -128 to +127 (int8_t, matches ESP-IDF API)
+- HT20: 128 values (64 subcarriers × 2)
-- Maximum 384 values (192 subcarriers for HT40)
+- HT40: 256 values (128 subcarriers × 2) - future support
 - Calculate amplitude: `sqrt(I² + Q²)`
 - Calculate phase: `atan2(Q, I)`

+### Limitations

+- **Memory**: Pre-allocated buffer, not resizable at runtime
+- **Concurrency**: Single Python reader supported
+- **WiFi**: Must be in STA or AP+STA mode
+- **Bandwidth**: HT20 only (HT40 support planned)

+## Related Projects

+The CSI acquisition implementation in this module is based on techniques developed in the [ESPectre](https://github.com/francescopace/espectre) project, a Wi-Fi-based motion detection system.
+The MicroPython CSI module provides the low-level CSI capture functionality that can serve as a foundation for Wi-Fi sensing applications.

 ## License